Basil O'Connor: Awards

 Leaders in the effort against polio were honored at the opening of the Polio Hall of Fame on January 2, 1958.
 From left: Thomas M. Rivers, Charles Armstrong, John R. Paul, Thomas Francis Jr., Albert Sabin, Joseph L. Melnick, Isabel Morgan, Howard A. Howe, David Bodian, Jonas Salk, Eleanor Roosevelt and Basil O'Connor.

 After his activities for the Red Cross O'Connor devoted much of his time to the work in the two foundations which he presided over until his death.
 His efforts in fundraising were much more successful than those of other foundations.
 For example, the National Foundation for Infantile Paralysis succeeded in collecting $66.9 million in 1954 for 100,000 new patients, while in the case of about 10 million patients with heart diseases only $11.3 million were donated.
 In 1958 O'Connor received the Mary Woodard Lasker Award for Public Service of the Lasker Foundation in recognition of his efforts in the fight against polio.
-On January 2, 1958 the National Foundation celebrated its 20th anniversary at Warm Springs, Georgia and Basil O'Connor was honored by having his bust inducted into the Polio Hall of Fame next to FDR and fifteen polio scientists from two centuries.
+On January 2, 1958 the National Foundation celebrated its 20th anniversary at Warm Springs, Georgia, and Basil O'Connor was honored by having his bust inducted into the Polio Hall of Fame next to FDR and fifteen polio scientists from two centuries.

 The following undated quotation is attributed to Basil O'Connor:

 "The world cannot continue to wage war like physical giants and to seek peace like intellectual pygmies."

+The Tuskegee University School of Nursing is housed in Basil O’Connor Hall built in 1968.
+It serves as a memorial to Basil O’Connor, former member of the Tuskegee University Board of Trustees.